Tattzy25/stash-search/.github/CONTRIBUTING.md

-# Contributing to Vectr
+# Contributing to OPS.TaTTTy

-Thank you for your interest in contributing to Vectr!
+Thank you for your interest in contributing to OPS.TaTTTy!
 We're excited to have you help us build a better AI-powered image search application.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/your-username/vectr.git`
+2. Clone your fork: `git clone https://github.com/your-username/ops-tattty.git`
 3. Install dependencies: `pnpm install`
 4. Set up your environment variables (see [README.md](../README.md#setup))
 5. Create a new branch: `git checkout -b feature/your-feature-name`